devmonixtechnologies/Luachy/README.md

 lua expense_tracker.lua help
 ```

-If this fails with `lua: command not found`, install Lua as described above.
+If this fails with `lua: command not found`, install Lua as described aboves.